docarray/docarray/docs/user_guide/intro.md

 # User Guide - Intro

-This user guide show you how to use `DocArray` with most of its features.
+This user guide shows you how to use `DocArray` with most of its features.

-They are three main section:
+They are three main sections:

 - [Representing Data](representing/first_step.md): This section will show you how to use `DocArray` to represent your data.
 - [Sending Data](sending/first_step.md): This section will show you how to use `DocArray` to send your data.
 - [Storing Data](storing/first_step.md): This section will show you how to use `DocArray` to store your data.

-You should first start by reading the [Representing Data](representing/first_step.md) section and both the [Sending Data](sending/first_step.md) and [Storing Data](storing/first_step.md) section can be read in any order.
+You should first start by reading the [Representing Data](representing/first_step.md) section and both the [Sending Data](sending/first_step.md) and [Storing Data](storing/first_step.md) sections can be read in any order.

 You wil first need to install `DocArray` in you python environment.
 ## Install DocArray